Skip to content

 "I mean, yeah, we said it contains the fullness of the gospel, but that doesn't mean that it actually contains the fullness of the gospel!
 It just contains what you need for salvation."

 ...
 What?
 It absolutely does not.
+It contains neither of those.

 If someone were to have access only to this book and tried to create a church from its teachings, it would look nothing like the Brighamite sect of the LDS movement.
-There would be no temple ceremony, no Word-of-Wisdom, no Tithing, no Garments, no delineation of priesthood, signs or tokens, no hierarchy of upper leadership, no organization of wards, branches, or stakes, no outlining of how the next prophet is chosen...
+There would be no temple ceremony, no Word of Wisdom, no Tithing, no Garments, no delineation of priesthood, signs or tokens, no hierarchy of upper leadership, no organization of wards, branches, or stakes, no outlining of how the next prophet is chosen...

 If we were to outline all of the things that the modern LDS church teaches that we must do, count how many can be clearly and specifically cited back to the Book of Mormon.
 How far would you get?
 Using the standard of the Temple Recommend Interview questions, or even the Baptismal Interview questions that missionaries use, would anyone who reads the Book of Mormon without any outside context conclude that those things are necessary for salvation?
 Evidently, that's what the "fullness of the gospel" means.